ferranlarroyaub/Cr-niques-de-la-Calor/README.md

 <br>

-### The repository is distributed as follows:
+### Repository description:

-4 folders corresponding to the 4 cases of study mentioned above.
+- It contains 4 folders corresponding to the 4 cases of study mentioned above.
 In each folder, we can find the Data (Original and Processed), the Figures and the Code (Jupyter Notebook) of the different sesions performed.
+- Data processing has been kept simple.
+We eliminated duplicates and the first (and sometimes last) timestamps, where the sensor is being calibrated with the ambient temperature and/or inside a building.
+- The code is basically the same in each folder, adapted to each particular case study and location.
+We plan to create a general code that brings together the general functions used for the study and that can be applied to all cases.